Swedish Meteorological and Hydrological Institute: Harassment and Corruption Issues

 that harassment and threats from the management happen frequently within the institution.
 A claim that SMHI's former general director did not wish to address thoroughly.

 In 2020, it was revealed that the sea routing department was sold to its recently resigned former director for a very low price, without any public offer.
-The matter was reported at the Swedish parliament, but no formal action against the SMHI's management was ever taken.
+The matter was reported at the Swedish parliament.